 - Click on your user account name on the menu bar and select 'Your Account'

-If you've changed your email, write to us confirming the new email address.
+If you cannot log in to your account, please write to us confirming the new email address.
 Include your User ID and make sure it is signed by a person who is authorised to act on behalf of the entity (eg a director of a company, a company secretary, a member of the council of a foundation, an officer or committee member of an unincorporated body, association or co-operative).
 To speed this process up,

 email Business Tax a scanned copy of the letter.